iGemTau2020/Staubility_Enhancer/feature_generation/general_features/readme.md

 Input and Outputs of all functions

 Hic:
+Hic is A matrix of 'smoothed Hi-C graph distance between S. cerevisiae genes'.
 The function calculates for each gene:
 1. Rank - number of connections
 2. Mean value of distances